-- A process "terminates" when it reaches the end of its code (the closing curly brace). - A process can only "die" and be removed if all processes instantiated later than this process have died first. - Process can terminate in any order, but they can only die in the reverse order of their creation.
+- A process "terminates" when it reaches the end of its code (the closing curly brace). - A process can only "die" and be removed if all processes instantiated later than this process have died first. - Processes can terminate in any order, but they can only die in the reverse order of their creation. - When a process reaches the end of its code this only signifies process termination, but not process death. - Only when a process died, its pid can be reused for another process.